Norv Turner: San Diego Chargers

 The Chargers started 3–1 in 2012 for the second straight season.
 They then lost two games in a row which they led by double digits in the second half, including a 35–24 loss to the Denver Broncos which San Diego led 24–0 at halftime.
 They lost a third such game after leading in the second half 13–3 with 7:51 remaining before losing 16–13 in overtime to the Baltimore Ravens.
 The Ravens faced fourth-and-29 at their own 37 with 1:37 left when running back Ray Rice caught a pass one yard past the line of scrimmage and escaped defenders to run 28 yards for the first down.
-After being 8–0 under Turner in November from 2009–2010, San Diego was 1–7, the second-worst November record in the league since 2011.
+After being 8–0 under Turner in November from 2009 to 2010, San Diego was 1–7, the second-worst November record in the league since 2011.
 On December 6, U-T San Diego reported that Turner and Chargers general manager A. J. Smith would be fired at the end of the season.
 However, Chargers president Dean Spanos denied the report, saying that final evaluations would be made at the end of the season.
 San Diego at 7–9 had its first losing season since 2003, Smith's first season as GM.
 Turner and Smith were both fired by the San Diego Chargers on December 31, 2012.
 Turner had one year remaining on his contract, and left with a 59–43 record in his six-year stint with the Chargers.
 He had the support of the players through the end of his tenure, and received a standing ovation in his final meeting with them after being fired.
 San Diego never made the Super Bowl under Turner despite having what was perceived as one of the league's most talented rosters.
 This failure to win a Super Bowl after replacing the popular Schottenheimer is believed by some to partially cause San Diego fans and citizens distrusting team management and contributing to the team's 2017 exit from San Diego.
 Turner believed the Chargers were the most talented team in the AFC West in his first three seasons, but not in his final three when the team lost talented players.
 He inherited a team with 11 Pro Bowl players in 2006, but had no players voted to the NFL's All-Star game in 2012.
-During Smith’s tenure, the Chargers lost players such as LaDainian Tomlinson, Darren Sproles, Michael Turner and Vincent Jackson.
+During Smith's tenure, the Chargers lost players such as LaDainian Tomlinson, Darren Sproles, Michael Turner and Vincent Jackson.
 Drew Brees, however, was replaced by Philip Rivers in a decision to go with the younger quarterback.
 The Chargers' offensive line grew weak in 2012.
 Quarterback Philip Rivers was frequently forced to scramble and was sacked 49 times, contributing to his 22 turnovers — 47 over the previous two seasons.